CURRENT POSITION

 2003 Processing Assistant, Francis A. Countway Library of Medicine

-of Harvard Medical School, Boston, MA
+Harvard Medical School, Boston, MA

 Duties: Processed a small manuscript collection.
 Preservation and cataloging of a historical photograph collection documenting women in medicine.